Hungry Whisk

 Fun Cookie Crumbles

 Kids love a little extra crunch!
 Crushed chocolate chip cookies, graham crackers, or even mini animal crackers can be sprinkled on top or served as a side snack.
 If you're looking for a zesty twist, try pairing with lemon blueberry cookies, they complement the cheesecake beautifully with a burst of citrus and sweetness.
-And for a fun breakfast option, check out my blueberry cheesecake overnight oats – it’s the perfect way to enjoy that cheesecake flavor in the morning!
+And for a fun breakfast option, check out my blueberry cheesecake overnight oats, a sweet and creamy way to start your day!
+And if you're in the mood for something tropical, my Pineapple Coconut Chia Pudding is a refreshing, nutrient-packed treat you'll love.

 Milk or Chocolate Milk